Associate Professor of Psychology, Clinical Director of the Clinical Counseling Program

 - When are classes offered?

-Classes are offered two evenings out of each week.
+Classes are offered Monday through Thursday in the evenings, from 4:30-7:30, with one class each evening.
 Our program is designed to allow for employment and other dimensions of life.

 - If accepted, when can I expect to begin classes?

 Students are able to begin in any semester, Fall, Spring, or Summer.

 - Is there an advantage to applying early?